learn-co-curriculum/dsc-effect-sizes/README.md

 ## Introduction

-When comparing results between groups, and results proof to be different, it is important to understand what the size of the difference is.
+When comparing results between groups, and results prove to be different, it is important to understand what the size of the difference is.
 You'll learn about that here!

 ## Objectives